5 Data analysis workflow optimisation (DDA)

 The plots show that median summarisation produces biased fold change estimates, again because it does not account for the differences in the characteristics of the PSMs that are observed in the different samples.

-4.6 Conclusion
+5.6 Conclusion

 In this chapter, we objectively compared different normalisation and summarisation strategies using a spike-in dataset with known ground truth.

-Column median summarisation is suboptimal: we found that summarising peptide data to protein intensities using the column (sample) median leads to reduced sensitivity (low True Positive Rate) and specificity (low False Discovery Proportion), but also to lower accuracy (i.e. the estimated log2-fold changes are further from the true value on average) and precision (the estimations are more spread around the average estimation).
+2. Column median summarisation is suboptimal: we found that summarising peptide data to protein intensities using the column (sample) median leads to reduced sensitivity (low True Positive Rate) and specificity (low False Discovery Proportion), but also to lower accuracy (i.e. the estimated log2-fold changes are further from the true value on average) and precision (the estimations are more spread around the average estimation).

-Based on this comprehensive evaluation, the recommended pipeline for this type of dataset is the median-of-ratios normalisation followed by median polish summarisation.
+Based on this comprehensive evaluation, the recommended pipeline for this type of dataset is the Median of Ratios normalisation followed by median polish summarisation.
 This combination provided the best performance in terms of computational complexity, accuracy, sensitivity and FDR control, demonstrating the strength of msqrob2 in identifying truly differentially abundant proteins while controlling for false discoveries.

-There are 2 normalisaion methods * 3 summarisation methods.↩︎
+1. There are 2 normalisaion methods * 3 summarisation methods.↩︎

-Note that while we changed the preprocessing workflow, the sources of variation and the model to estimate remain the same as in Chapter 1.↩︎
+2. Note that while we changed the preprocessing workflow, the sources of variation and the model to estimate remain the same as in Chapter 1.↩︎

-Those sets that start with
+3. Those sets that start with proteins_.↩︎

-proteins_.↩︎Note that the code to build the TPR-FDP curves is identical to the workflow in the previous chapter on data benchmarking.↩︎
+5. Note that the code to build the TPR-FDP curves is identical to the workflow in the previous chapter on data benchmarking.↩︎

-the dots indicating the sensitivity and FDP when using a 5% FDR cut-off are much closer to the empirical 5% FDP↩︎
+6. the dots indicating the sensitivity and FDP when using a 5% FDR cut-off are much closer to the empirical 5% FDP↩︎